Herb's Stuff

 Herb's S-100 Stuff

-In the S-100 world, I have provided assistance as "Dr. S-100" since the 1990's.
-I have a S-100 doc photocopy service of manuals from many systems including IMSAI, Altair, and other computers with the S-100 or IEEE-696 bus.
+I have a S-100 documentation photocopy service of manuals from many systems including IMSAI, Altair, and other computers with the S-100 or IEEE-696 bus.
 I also have some S-100 equipment and cards; and some books about S-100 or CP/M for sale.
 Be specific about your needs if you want something.
-Follow this link to see a full list of my S-100 stuff, including cards and documentation.
-Follow this link to my S-100 FAQ's: frequently asked questions.
+Follow this link to see a list of my S-100 stuff, including cards and documentation.
+Follow this link to my S-100 FAQ's, or frequently asked questions.
+Also check my restoration Web pages.

 Digital Research, Gary Kildall, and CP/M